top of page

 • Copyrights, patented inventions, or works of art created by the decedent

-• Items necessary for the “daily life” of the decedent (up to TWD 100 million)
+• Items necessary for the “Daily Life” of the decedent (up to NTD 1 million)

 • Proceeds paid by life insurance